statefb/dtwalign/docs/tutorial.rst

 Warp one to the other
 ---------------------

-`get_warping_path` method provides an alignment path of X with fixed Y and vice versa.
+:func:`~dtwalign.result.DtwResult.get_warping_path` method provides an alignment path of X with fixed Y and vice versa.

 .. code-block:: python